Adversarial Robustness Verification and Attack Synthesis in Stochastic Systems: Case Studies and Evaluation

 \subsection{Attack Synthesis across Threat Models}

-Using the $3\times3$ GridWorld DTMC in Fig. \ref{gridworld}, we analyze the specific perturbations favored by attacks under the selected state (SS) threat model and structure-preserving selected state (SPSS) threat model with vulnerable state set $\mathcal{V}=\{1,3,7\}$.
+Using the $3\times3$ Grid World DTMC in Fig. \ref{gridworld}, we analyze the specific perturbations favored by attacks under the selected state (SS) threat model and structure-preserving selected state (SPSS) threat model with vulnerable state set $\mathcal{V}=\{1,3,7\}$.
 In Fig. \ref{fig:synth} we present the worst-case adversarial perturbations under each threat model for $\varepsilon=0.1$ and $\varepsilon=0.3$ with respect to $\varphi= (\neg hazard) \mathbf{U}^{\leq6} goal$ as heatmaps of the perturbation matrix \pertmat.
+We choose these $\varepsilon$ values based on our observations of attack effectiveness vs. attacker budget in Sec. \ref{sec:att_perf}.
 Similarly to adversarial examples to neural networks, we see that small perturbations to the environment can lead to large changes in the system properties.
 Under all threat models, the attacker decreases the probability of jumping from state 7 to state 8, and redistributes those probabilities to states closer to the start.
 Attacks do not increase probability of reaching state 5, as it transitions to the goal state with probability 1.
 Under attacks which do not preserve structure, we see that the worst case attack adds transitions to hazard state 2, making it reachable from the start state, which was not the case in the original DTMC.
 All rows of the perturbation matrices which are not in the vulnerable state set have zero entries, as they cannot be modified.
 We infer that an attacker gets different success depending on the exact state they control in the system.